edelveart/TypeScriptTonnetz/README.md

 TypeScriptTonnetz is a set of functions and operations from Mathematical Music Theory (transformational approach) in Typescript.
 Specifically, it deals with Tonnetz spaces and functions related to the topic.

-It emerged as a development branch to contribute to Miika Alonen's phenomenal ZiffersJS project.
+It emerged as a development branch to contribute to Miika Alonen's phenomenal [ZifferJS](https://github.com/amiika/zifferjs) project.

 ## Features implemented